kiangkiangkiang/Machine-Learning-Model-Serving/topics/02_flask_api_with_nginx_and_wsgi/README.md

 The Flask API, while suitable for many use cases, may exhibit performance bottlenecks under high traffic loads.
-To address this limitation and construct a more robust web server, we propose incorporating Nginx and WSGI.
+To address this limitation and construct a more robust web server, we propose incorporating **Nginx** and **WSGI**.
 By positioning Nginx as a reverse proxy in front of our existing application server (model endpoint), we can distribute incoming traffic more efficiently and improve overall system performance.

 <p align="center">
     <img src = "./web_flow.png" style="width: 100%; "></img>